MicrosoftDocs/customer-insights/ci-docs/journeys/faqs-segment-copilot.md

 ## What is the intended use of the segment copilot?

-The segment copilot democratizes the varying technical ability of users and helps them create complex segments via natural language.
+The segment copilot democratizes the varying technical ability of users and helps them create complex segments through natural language.

 ## How was Segment Copilot evaluated?
 What metrics are used to measure performance?